|LW.10833 / LW.10657

-Mediation: In Fall 2016, clinic work engaged students as practitioners with three primary systems focused on mediation and we expect that we will be working in the same venues for Fall 2017.
-These include: NYC Small Claims Courts, primarily the courts in the Bronx and Brooklyn; the Center for Creative Conflict Resolution at the New York City Office of Administrative Trials and Hearings ("OATH") at 66 John Street in lower Manhattan.
+Mediation: In Fall 2021, clinic work engaged students as practitioners with two primary systems focused on mediation and we expect that we will be working in the same venues for Fall 2022.
+These were the NYC Small Claims Courts and the Center for Creative Conflict Resolution at the Office of Administrative Trials and Hearings ("OATH") at 66 John Street in lower Manhattan.
 Fieldwork in Fall 2022 is likely also to include co-mediating at the Institute for Mediation and Conflict Resolution (IMCR), a community dispute resolution center in the Bronx.
-Students may also be able to observe mediations conducted under the S.D.N.Y. and E.D.N.Y.
-Federal Court Mediation Programs.
-The IMCR and the New York Small Claims/Civil Courts offer numerous opportunities for students to gain experience as mediators.
+The IMCR and the Small Claims/Civil Courts offer numerous opportunities for students to gain experience as mediators.
 OATH offers challenging mediation experiences on a more infrequent basis involving workplace conflict; it also offers the opportunity to mediate in the MEND program, a free mediation service for quality-of-life disputes between community residents and neighboring restaurants, bars and nightclubs.
 Full mediator apprenticeship training requires each fieldwork student to complete a minimum of eight (8) live party mediations under supervision of an experienced mediator.
 A regular time will be blocked in fieldwork student schedules to ensure each student is available to complete their apprenticeship work.

 Qualifications for Applicants

 Students who wish to apply to the Mediation Clinic should submit via CAMS the standard application, resume and unofficial transcript.
-Applicants will be contacted by Ray Ivey for an interview with Professor Ray Kramer; once contacted, students should sign up for the interview on the CAMS system.
+Applicants will be contacted by Leomaris Sanchez for an interview with Professor Ray Kramer and Professor Dan Weitz; once contacted, students should sign up for the interview on the CAMS system.
 These interviews will be held throughout the clinic application period and are a prerequisite to admission to the clinic.
-Please contact Mr. Ivey at 212-998-6474 or via email if you have any questions.
+Please contact Ms. Sanchez at 212-998-6477 or via email if you have any questions.

 Interested students might wish to contact current or former Clinic students, including: